limwelwel/MeXE402_Midterm_Ada-Lemuel-J.-Eje-Ken-Christian-D./README.md

 #### Implementation

-Logistic regression can be implemented in most machine learning libraries, such as scikit-learn, TensorFlow, and PyTorch.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Logistic regression can be implemented in most machine learning libraries, such as scikit-learn, TensorFlow, and PyTorch.

 ## Dataset Description